exercism/clojure/docs/GENERATORS.md

 There are two ways in which the test generator can be run:

-1. `bin/generate-tests`: generate the tests for all exercises with a test generator
+1. `bin/generate-tests`: generate the tests for all exercises that have a generator template
-2. `bin/generate-tests <slug>`: generate the tests for the specified exercise
+2. `bin/generate-tests <slug>`: generate the tests for the specified exercise, if it has a generator template